coltongrainger/internships/README.md

 #### project on historical data

+[My statement for SIParCS historical data](statements/siparcs-historical-data.md.pdf), and a project description:

 > Building a Historical Data Image Archive to Support Climate Research and Retrospective Research of Hand-Written Documents
 >
 > Areas of interest: Digital Asset Management